Bartholomew de Villemore

 During the challenge to the rule of Mary of Guise posed by the Scottish Reformation, the Lords of the Congregation complained about her French officers of state Villemore, Yves de la Rubarye, and Henri Cleutin in a manifesto of October 1559.
 The Earl of Arran challenged Villemore's appointment as Comptroller on 17 March 1560 because he was not Scottish.
-In 1561, it was proposed that Thomas Graham should be Comptroller, and Villemore his advisor.
+According to the English ambassador in Paris, Villemore canvassed for a stronger garrison on the fortress island of Inchkeith, claiming that soldiers were better deployed there than at Dunbar Castle.
+In June 1561, it was proposed that Thomas Graham should be Comptroller, and Villemore his advisor.
+Lord James wrote to Mary that the comptroller would see to the repair of her palaces for her return to Scotland.

 The English diplomat at the court of Mary, Queen of Scots, Thomas Randolph mentioned Villemore in his letters of November 1562.
 Mary had been in Aberdeenshire, campaigning against the Earl of Huntly and Villemore came to her at Dunnotar Castle.
 She returned south to Kinneil House, near Linlithgow, where Lord Gordon was held prisoner.
 Villemore was at Kinneil.
 Randolph felt that Villemore's reputation was not very high.
 It was said he was a "false flattering varlet", his wife had run away with another man in France, and he returned to Scotland to "follow his old trade of a villainous life".

 Villemore was a master of the queen's household in 1563, and signed her household books.
 He travelled to France with Thomas Maitland, a brother of Mary's secretary William Maitland of Lethington.